lmmx/patito-playground/README.md

 report disappear, and you can tell you're moving in the right direction.
 In this case, you might be adding string values to the `Literal` one by one and re-running (if there are tons of error messages this might make it more feasible to tackle at all).

+What might be unfamiliar here is that **Patito models aren't validated upon ingestion**.
+Look again at the last field and you can see why: it doesn't make sense to validate dataset-level constraints on a single element of a dataset, in this case whether the sum of values adds up to 100%.
+(The only situation that'd work in would be the unrealistic trivial case of a dataset of 1 item).